-The Underlying Index is provided by Solactive AG.
-The Index Provider is not affiliated with the Fund or Krane.
+The Underlying Index is provided and calculated by Solactive AG ("Index Provider).
+The Index Provider is not affiliated with the Fund, Krane or the Sub-Adviser.
 The Index Provider determines the constituents and the relative weightings of the constituent securities in the Underlying Index.
 The Underlying Index was created for the Fund's exclusive use.
 Additional information about the Underlying Index is available on the Index Provider's website, www.solactive.com.